markwylde/workerbox/README.md

 ### Run the tests

-Start a local server and run the tests:
+Build the server side component and run the tests:

 ```
-npm start&
+npm run build
 npm test
 ```